mfojtik/omicron/posts/deltacloud-api-using-sinatra-modular-app.md

 status 417 (Precondition failed) to the client.
 The reason I used lambda function is that the `driver` variable can change 'per-request' as the client switch the Deltacloud API driver.
 So the evaluation whether the operation should be executed or not is done for every request.
+The `:with_capability` option will tell Rabbit what method should be checked on driver.

-The next important things are 'features'.
+The next important things are **features**.
 In Deltacloud API we support many cloud providers and for some of them you can use additional parameters in the HTTP request to set or change features, that are available only for a particular driver.